Header

 Partnership: East Asian Art History UZH with the support of MRZ and VMZ

-During the spring semester of 2025, the UZH Department of East Asian Art History offered a module on the history of Korean art.
+During the spring term 2025, the Department of East Asian Art History offered a module on the history of Korean art.

 Taught by Dr Tomoe Steineck, the course provided a structured introduction to key art forms, media, techniques, and genres from the Neolithic period to the present.
 The programme included excursions to the Museum Rietberg and the Ethnographic Museum, as well as integrated assignments developed in response to the exhibition Hallyu!
 The Korean Wave.